Sengolda/Cool-Tech/README.md

 ## LICENSE WARNING
 - Please Make sure to follow the LICENSE (GNU GENERAL PUBLIC LICENSE Version 3).
-- More info the the LICENSE can be found in the [LICENSE](https://github.com/Sengolda/Cool-Tech/blob/dbe5932f785d31a0a998210cec21e1d87f46eb81/LICENSE) file.
+- More info the the LICENSE can be found in the [LICENSE](https://github.com/Sengolda/Cool-Tech/blob/dbe5932f785d31a0a998210cec21e1d87f46eb81/LICENSE) file

-### Found A Bug
+## Found A Bug

 - If you find a bug please make sure to go to the Issues tab and report it.